Why car insurance claims get rejected in the UAE?

 Leaving your car doors unlocked could be an innocent overlook.

-But it not only leaves your car open to the risks of theft but could also get your car insurance claims being denied.
+But it not only leaves your car open to the risks of theft but could also get your car insurance claims denied.

-If your car gets stolen or is wrecked/vandalized and somehow the insurance company finds out that the doors were not locked at the time of the incident, then they are free to deny paying for the loss or in some cases, they might cancel your policy.
+If your car gets stolen or is wrecked/vandalized and somehow the insurance company finds out that the doors were not locked at the time of the incident, then they are free to deny paying for the loss, or in some cases, they might cancel your policy.

 5. Using your car for business purposes

-While filling out the application for the policy one might even check this box.
+While filling out the application for the policy, one might even check this box.

 6. Crossing the threshold

-If you go over a certain limit, your insurer could deny your claim, for example, the coverage for key replacements and car rentals is only provided if the claim is made only one time during the term of the policy.
+If you go over a certain limit, your insurer could deny your claim; for example, the coverage for key replacements and car rentals is only provided if the claim is made only one time during the term of the policy.

 7. Claim on time

-In case of being involved in an unfortunate event, try to file your claims as early as possible.
+If you are involved in an unfortunate event, try to file your claims as early as possible.

-As some insurance companies have a time limit after which they do not provide insurance services against your claims.
+Some insurance companies have a time limit after which they do not provide insurance services against your claims.